 El Perro Del Mar- El Perro Del Mar (Memphis Industries, released 11/7/06)

-for sweet, it perfectly describes that none-too-serious, catchy indie pop made into a brand name by the likes of Belle & Sebastian and others.
+Twee as fuck!
+If there's one word I've overused the last few months, it's "twee".
+Scottish for sweet, it perfectly describes that none-too-serious, catchy indie pop made into a brand name by the likes of Belle & Sebastian and others.
 But you know what?
 I fucking love it, and here's why:

 1) Who the hell doesn't like smiling?
 I can't even try to think of pretending to stop myself in mid-smile while listening to the first track, Candy.
-Shoo-be-doo-wop-bop's aside, it's like going back in time to a simpler, less-realized version of life, when you could go out and get the paper in your slippers while the milkman pulls up with a few fresh qua
+Shoo-be-doo-wop-bop's aside, it's like going back in time to a simpler, less-realized version of life, when you could go out and get the paper in your slippers while the milkman pulls up with a few fresh quarts.

 2) And God Knows lets you in on the secret of that life: "you gotta give to get back..."
 Commonly referred to as karma, it's a lesson that's as universal as free health care for all.
 In Sweden.

-nk a less-masculine version of Nico.
+3) Sarah Assbring's (yes, that's her real name, and she is in fact very Swedish) vocals are simple yet lovely.
+Think a less-masculine version of Nico.
 Look, I'm not saying Christa Paffgen was a dude, she just sang like one.
 Okay, that comparison was weak, but they both have this in common: singing with slightly accented vocals AND their songs will never be played on the radio.
 Ever...

 4) I thought it would be cool to make a list.
 I'm listening to this album and it puts me in such a playful mood, I feel like playing.
 With words.
 And lists.
 It's fun!

-The 3-and-a-half-minute pop song will always reign supreme.
+5) The 3-and-a-half-minute pop song will always reign supreme.
 Speaking of supreme, it's as if these tunes were pulled from the vaults of Motown and given the Scandinavian treatment.
 Motor city blues washed over by a Stocholm white-wash.
 So there- it's pop music your mom can listen to.
 With the family kitty-cat.

 Overall rating: 74